Advanced search

 Mantle cell lymphoma

-Treatment consists of a single dose for infusion containing a dispersion for infusion of CAR-positive viable T cells in one container.
+Treatment consists of a single dose for infusion containing a dispersion for infusion of CAR-positive viable T cells in one infusion bag.
 The target dose is 2 × 106 CAR-positive viable T cells per kg of body weight (range: 1 x 106– 2 x 106 cells/kg), with a maximum of 2 × 108 CAR-positive viable T cells for patients 100 kg and above.

 Tecartus is recommended to be infused 3 to 14 days after completion of the lymphodepleting chemotherapy for MCL patients.
 The availability of the treatment must be confirmed prior to starting the lymphodepleting regimen.